 Peruse our 2017-2018 aggregate report of the data gathered through the COVES.
 This report reviews a full year of data that was collectively gathered at 19 museums.
 Though your institution may not be a part of the COVES initiative yet, we hope that this aggregate report may spur conversations about who your visitors are, why they come, and what they thought about their experiences and time at your museum.

-COVES is a fledgling initiative, just moving beyond the initial IMLS-supported period and shifting to a membership model where museums of all types and sizes pay an annual membership to support the costs of maintaining the COVES system (the survey platform, online dashboard, data cleaning, statistical analyses, etc.).
+COVES is a fledgling initiative, just recently moving beyond the initial IMLS-supported period and shifting to a membership model where museums of all types and sizes pay an annual membership to support the costs of maintaining the COVES system (the survey platform, online dashboard, data cleaning, statistical analyses, etc.).
 These annual aggregate reports and subsequent conversations will only become stronger and more nuanced and informative as more museums feed into this field-driven effort by joining, collecting data, and engaging in discussions with COVES colleagues and members to understand what we can learn and how we can change and grow to better meet our visitors’ needs.